level-level/hosting-handbook/security.md

 ## HTTPS and TLS / SSL

 WordPress is fully [compatible with HTTPS when an TLS / SSL certificate](https://make.wordpress.org/support/user-manual/web-publishing/https-for-wordpress/) is installed and available for the web server to use.
 Support for HTTPS is strongly recommended to help maintain the security of both WordPress logins and site visitors.
+Please keep in mind to use TLS 1.2 or 1.3.
+Any version lower than that or SSL is insecure to use.
+When people talk about SSL nowadays they usually mean TLS.

 ## Caching Security